|Unused promo art for The Great Houdinis (from the collection of MSW)|

 The Great Houdinis aired on October 8, 1976 as part of ABC’s Friday Night Movie.
 In some markets it aired from 8-10, others from 9-11 (including Los Angeles).
 Competition that night was from the 1975 John Wayne movie, Brannigan, on CBS and The Rockford Files with James Garner on NBC.
 In some markets the final line, "I believe the son-of-a-bitch loved her," was edited out.
 It would repeat once on April 6, 1977 (April 6 was the day Houdini celebrated his birthday, which may or may not have been coincidental).
 For this '77 broadcast the title was changed to the singular, The Great Houdini, which is what the movie is better known by today.

 Reviews were generally good, although, as had been the case 23 years earlier with Paramount's HOUDINI, the magic community took the film to task for its inaccuracies.
 David Lustig, who performed as La Velma and knew Houdini well, said watching the film made him "feel nauseated."
+Another reviewer called the film "an object lesson in the abuse of dramatic license."

 A very big thanks to The Magic Castle's William Larsen, Sr. Memorial Library and librarian Bill Goodwin for helping me uncover the story of the making of my favorite Houdini biopic.
 Also thanks to Patrick Culliton, MSW, Dean Carnegie (Magic Detective), and Steve Santini.